 Above ground, there’s also the 360 Cafe with a roof terrace where you can soak up those bedazzling views over cake and coffee.

-Yet another attraction in Bristol that you can simultaneously visit and kick yourself that you’re in the middle of a city.
+One of a handful of Bristol kids attractions that you can simultaneously visit and need to pinch yourself that you’re actually in the middle of a city, so quiet and leafy are these gardens.
 Entering this gorgeous little nature oasis is like stepping into tropical climes, some kind of Jurassic age and an English country garden all at once.
 Hunt down a dinosaur skeleton, sculptures, medicinal plants, an African Rondavel, giant lilies, many beautiful flowers and people revelling in the peaceful vibes.

 A short hop over Clifton Suspension Bridge is the humongous estate of Ashton Court.
-Brilliant for cycling, horse riding, kite flying, scooting, mountain biking, dog walking, running, hot air ballooning and generally being at one with nature, it’s hard to believe you’re so close to a city (although there are lovely views over it from here).
+If you’re stuck for where to take the kids, this place is brilliant for cycling, horse riding, kite flying, scooting, mountain biking, dog walking, running, hot air ballooning and generally being at one with nature.
+It’s hard to believe you’re so close to a city (although there are lovely views over it from here).

 Bristol Model Engineers run the miniature railway here on certain weekends between March to October (plus a Santa special in December).
 It’s a firm favourite with local families.
 Take a picnic and make a day of it!

-Brandon Hill surrounds one of Bristol’s most famous landmarks, Cabot Tower.
+Brandon Hill surrounds one of the most famous landmarks in Bristol, Cabot Tower.
 It’s a beautiful, hilly park with a lovely playground and stupendous views gazing down over Bristol’s Floating Harbour and out to the countryside beyond.
 And a lot of squirrels.

 I know this because I was once paid to go ‘squirrel fishing’ by a well-known Bristol TV production company.
 It involved placing a nut on the end of a hand-made ‘fishing rod’ to try and coax the little creatures over.
 We needn’t have made things so complicated, they’re so tame here that they’ll come and eat right out of your hand – to the squeals of delighted children.
 If you’re feeling energetic afterwards, climb the steep winding steps to the top of Cabot Tower for some phenomenal views.

-The was constructed to celebrate the 400th anniversary of John Cabot’s voyage from Bristol and subsequent discovery of North America on The Matthew (a replica of which can be seen on Bristol Harbourside) in 1497.
+Cabot Tower was constructed to celebrate the 400th anniversary of John Cabot’s voyage from Bristol and subsequent ‘discovery’ of North America on The Matthew (a replica of which can be seen on Bristol Harbourside) in 1497.

 Steep, winding steps lead to the top of the tower, but climbing them with young kids can feel a bit precarious.
 For those that dare, the reward at the top is stupendous 360 degree views over the whole city.